 - Confusion, mental fog

 Klonopin belongs to the benzodiazepine class of drugs.
 These should never be discontinued abruptly, or “cold turkey”.
 When this drug, like other similar medications, is withdrawn too abruptly, the withdrawal symptoms can become harsh and difficult to tolerate.
 The result of coming off too fast is that some symptoms will linger far longer than necessary (as in protracted withdrawal) and can lead to relapse because of their intensity.

-Unless directed by a hospital or physician, never abruptly stop benzodiazepines that have been in regular use, but do a gentle taper off the drug under medical supervision.
-Benzodiazepines can cause seizure and even death from suddenly stopping, especially if the person has acclimated to using this medication over a long duration.
+Unless directed by a hospital or physician, never abruptly stop benzodiazepines that have been in regular use, but do a gentle taper from the drug under medical supervision.
+Benzodiazepines can cause seizures and even death from suddenly stopping, especially if the person has acclimated to using this medication over a long duration.

 When the time comes to begin the detox or tapering process, a clinic or setting that can provide close and careful medical monitoring is recommended.